ymd0213/epassport_automation/README.md

 ```

 The script will:
+1. Set up ChromeDriver and navigate to the OPR website once
+2. Run in a continuous loop:
-1. Fetch passport applications from the backend API (first 5)
+   - Fetch a single passport application from the backend API
+   - If no application available, wait 60 seconds and check again
-2. Process each application through all 14 steps
+   - Process the application through all 15 steps
-3. Stop processing if any step fails and update the backend with error details
-4. Update the backend with success status if all steps pass
+   - Update the backend with appropriate status (success or failure)
-5. Move to the next application
+   - Navigate back to the start page for the next application
+3. Continue until manually stopped (Ctrl+C)

 ### Automation Steps